Skip to content

 water simmering to boil

 Simmering is the final stage that leads to full-blown boiling and rolling.
-This happens when the water reaches temperatures of about 90-1000C.

 The bubbles that initially began forming at the bottom of the top start getting bigger and streaming upwards faster.